 - Provide regular feedback and good news stories from your sessions

 - Maintain open lines of communication with the Leeds Sport team

 - Provide a fun, friendly & welcoming atmosphere at your sessions

 - Attend all training required for your project in line with the Leeds Sport minimum deployment guidelines

 SKILLS & EXPERIENCE REQUIRED

-- You do not need prior coaching experience or qualifications as full training will be provided
+- You do not need prior coaching experience or qualifications as full training will be provided for all projects

 - A passion for community social action and developing sport

 - Excellent people skills and an ability to put newcomers, underrepresented groups and beginners at ease

 - Be willing and able to engage with the programme in its entirety including induction, ongoing training and mentoring